 I haven’t chosen to include everything I’ve ever read on these topics, just the most recent and relevant books.

-More Than Two: A practical guide to ethical polyamory by Franklin Veaux and Eve Rickert is the most recent book I’ve read, and the most important, on relationships.
+More Than Two: A practical guide to ethical polyamory by Franklin Veaux and Eve Rickert is the most important book I’ve read on relationships.
 I think that the skills covered are vital for anyone engaging in any type of intimate relationship, be it monogamous or polyamorous.
 I’m a bit biased regarding this one, as I was a crowdfunding supporter before the book was even released—but I think it has more than lived up to its initial promise.

 Opening Up: A Guide to Creating and Sustaining Open Relationships by Tristan Taormino is a great book on open relationships.
 I found it to be much better than I had expected.
 The appendices, in particular, are full of valuable information.